 Within the digital Audio Visual (AV) world the audio and video signals are often processed by different pieces of equipment, which when combined with the processing delay introduced by digital display devices can lead to problems with audio video synchronisation - or lip sync problems.
-Within the realm of digital video editing, errors can also occur if tracks are not aligned correctly or frames are dropped during processing.
-These problems can occur in areas such as a home cinema, professional AV installations such as a Lecture Theatre, post-production editing, and many more.
+Within the realm of digital video editing, errors can also occur if tracks are not aligned correctly, or frames are dropped during processing.
+These problems can occur in areas such as a home cinema, professional AV installations such as a Lecture Theatre, post-production editing, Digital Cinema, TV broadcasts, and many more.

-Sync-One2 is a small handheld device designed to aid with correct setup of AV systems and to verify the output in the areas of post-production and general video editing.
-By measuring the time difference between a pulse of light and sound, it becomes easy to get the optimal configuration for almost any AV application, or to just check that things are as they should be.
+Sync-One2 is a small handheld device designed to aid with correct setup of AV systems and to verify the output is synchronised.
+By measuring the time difference between a pulse of light and sound, it becomes easy to get the optimal configuration for almost any application, or to just check that things are as they should be.

 The measurement results are available in various formats, depending on the user requirement and combined with statistical analysis of readings help give a real indication as to what is going on in any audio-visual system.
+An API interface is also available to enable Sync-One2 to be remotely controlled.
+A separate manual covers the API commands.